projectatomic/atomic-enterprise-training/eap-latest-setup.md

 the inner workings of Atomic throughout the rest of the document.

 ### Requirements

+You should begin this tutorial with a basic grasp of how to provision multiple Red Hat Enterprise Linux instances on at least one chosen physical/virtual platform.
+That platform could be local libvirt/virt-manager on your laptop, a private OpenStack instance, Red Hat Satellite with bare metal PXE booting, or it could be EC2 or another public cloud, etc.

+For the deployment target, you should know at least:

+ - How to set up authentication with ssh (e.g. in public cloud, via cloud-init most commonly, on bare metal, with kickstart or manually in the Anaconda GUI)
+ - How to manage storage and networking (particularly firewalls)

-Each of the virtual machines should have 4+ GB of memory, 20+ GB of disk space, and the following configuration:
+Each machine should have 4+ GB of memory, 20+ GB of disk space, and the following configuration:

 * Red Hat Enterprise Linux >=7.1 (Note: 7.1 kernel is required for openvswitch)
-* "Minimal" installation option
+* If using Anaconda, the "Minimal" installation option (the default for the KVM and AWS images etc. is fine)

 **Note:** At the current time, Atomic Enterprise Platform is not supported for deployment on Red Hat Enterprise Linux Atomic Host.